Kane Farrell

 Kane Farrell (born 17 March 1999) is a professional Australian rules footballer playing for in the Australian Football League (AFL).
 He made his debut in round 19 of the 2018 AFL season against the Western Bulldogs at Eureka Stadium, kicking one goal.

 Farrell grew up in Castlemaine, Victoria supporting the Geelong Cats.
 He played junior football with Winters Flat in their under-10s team through to their under-15s team.
 Farrell then played for Castlemaine Football Club and the Bendigo Pioneers' under-15s, 16s and 18s teams.
 He represented Vic Country in the 2017 AFL Under 18 Championships, averaging 14 possessions and three marks per game.
 At the 2017 AFL Draft Combine, Farrell recorded the equal-best time of 8.10 seconds in the agility test and the second-best 20 m sprint with a time of 2.90 seconds.
 He was drafted by Port Adelaide with their second selection (no. 51 overall) in the 2017 national draft.
 Farrell inherited number 24 from Jarman Impey.

 Farrell was named in Port Adelaide's 2018 AFLX squad.
 Before his AFL debut, he played 13 matches in the South Australian National Football League, kicking 20 goals.
 Farrell was named as an emergency for the senior side in the two weeks before his first match.
 Ahead of his debut, Port Adelaide development coach Aaron Greaves described him as a "lovely left foot" and a "classy finisher".
 Farrell is also recently looked at a lot in SuperCoach AFL averaging over 100 points at the start of the season.

-Farrell's parents are Sue and Stephen.
-He has one brother, Brodie Filo, who is an outstanding country footballer, having won a number of league best and fairest medals in the following competitions - 2015 Bendigo Football League, 2018 Ovens & Murray Football League and the 2015/16, 2019/20 and 2024/25 Nichols Medals in the Northern Territory Football League.
-Kane's brother Brodie is also a classy finisher and a beautiful kick on both his left and right side.
+Farrell's parents are Sue and Stephen Farrell.
+He has one brother, Brodie Filo, an Australian rules who has played across several stage and regional leagues including AFL, Goulburn Valley Football League, Goulburn Valley Football League, Ovens & Murray Football Netball League footballer, and the Northern Territory Football League.
+He has won a number of league best and fairest medals in the following competitions - 2015 Bendigo Football League, 2018 Ovens & Murray Football League and the 2015/16, 2019/20 and 2024/25 Nichols Medals in the Northern Territory Football League.
+Filo is the son of former footballer Derrick Filo.

+Statistics

+Updated to the end of round 22, 2026.